yangd01234/cs325-osu-algorithms/h3-dynamic-programming/README.md

 Spring 2018

 ## Required Files:
-minimal_change.py and change.txt
+minimal_change.py, change.txt, and amount.txt

-## Output Files:
+## Output:
-amount.out -
-Information will be outputted into change.txt with the following order:denominations, total amount, minimum number of each denomination, and minimum number of coins needed.
+Information will be outputted into terminal with the following order:denominations, total amount, minimum number of each denomination, and minimum number of coins needed.

 ## Summary:
 This program will use the functions get_min_coins and count_coins to get the minimum number of coins needed for a total and it's denominations of each coin.